Is April The Giraffe’s Pregnancy A Hoax? Some Have Started To Speculate Conspiracy Theories

 The last piece of evidence worth noting is simply the fact that April is still pregnant and there’s no newborn calf in her pin with her.
 The pregnancy of a giraffe is usually from 13-15 months.
 April is more or less falling out of that typical window.
 Is she really just having an extra long pregnancy or is it a hoax?

-As stated previously, these is no way to know for sure whether or not the pregnancy is a hoax unless the animal park confirms or denies the claim.
+As stated previously, there is no way to know for sure whether or not the pregnancy is a hoax unless the animal park confirms or denies the claim.
 At some point in time April the giraffe is either going to give birth or the pregnancy will go past the point of being realistic.
 The real question here is – do you think the pregnancy is a hoax?
 Let us know in the comment’s section down below.

 [Featured Image by Ecliptic Blue/Shutterstock]